gruncellka/porto-data/README.md

 2. Ensure it follows the schema
 3. Run `make validate` to check
 4. Run `make format` to auto-format
+5. Commit your changes
+6. If `metadata.json` was regenerated, the commit will be rejected
+7. Stage `metadata.json` and commit again

 ### Updating Schemas